kellystyles/fungiflow/README.md

 5. Taxonomic identification of contigs using Kraken2 (database of all representative fungal genomes | Nov 2020)
 6. Annotation an extraction of ITS regions using ITSx and BLASTn of ITS sequences (ITS_Refseq_Fungi | Oct 2020)
 7. Evaluations of assemblies using QUAST
-8. Identification of BGCs using antiSMASH (ver 5.1.3)
+8. Identification of BGCs using antiSMASH (v5.1.3)
+9. Annotation of contigs with the Funannotate pipeline (v1.8.3)

 ![Overview of fungiflow pipeline](https://github.com/kellystyles/fungiflow/blob/main/fungiflow_nov_2020.png) Overview of fungiflow pipeline